Yelfive/md-notes/PHP/Daemonize.md

 > Make the current process a session leader.
 Returns the session id, or -1 on errors.

 Which allows child process to get rid of the parent process and become the leader of the session group.
+And when the child process dies somehow, it won't become a zombie process.